lawrennd/old_talks/_ml/includes/movie-body-count-data.md

 \code{plt.plot(data['Year'], data['Body_Count'], 'rx')}

-\notes{You may be curious what the arguments we give to ```plt.plot``` are for, now is the perfect time to look at the documentation}
+\notes{You may be curious what the arguments we give to `plt.plot` are for, now is the perfect time to look at the documentation}

 \code{plt.plot?}

 \notes{We immediately note that some films have a lot of deaths, which prevent us seeing the detail of the main body of films.
 First lets identify the films with the most deaths.}

 \code{data[data['Body_Count']>200]}

 \notes{Here we are using the command `data['Kill_Count']>200` to index the films in the pandas data frame which have over 200 deaths.
 To sort them in order we can also use the `sort` command.
 The result of this command on its own is a data series of `True` and `False` values.
-However, when it is passed to the
-`data` data frame it returns a new data frame which contains only those values for which the data series is `True`.
+However, when it is passed to the `data` data frame it returns a new data frame which contains only those values for which the data series is `True`.
 We can also sort the result.
 To sort the result by the values in the `Kill_Count` column in *descending* order we use the following command.}

 \code{data[data['Body_Count']>200].sort_values(by='Body_Count', ascending=False)}

 \notes{We now see that the 'Lord of the Rings' is a large outlier with a very large number of kills.
 We can try and determine how much of an outlier by histograming the data.}

-\notes{
-### Plotting the Data
-}
+\notes{\subsection{Plotting the Data}}

 \code{data['Body_Count'].hist(bins=20) # histogram the data with 20 bins.
 plt.title('Histogram of Film Kill Count')}